 Access to protein crystallography synchrotron x-ray beamlines

-EMBL Grenoble provides support for five of the seven (6 MX and 1 bioSAXS) beamlines at the ESRF that are part of the EMBL-ESRF Joint Structural Biology Group listed below.
-The synchrotron crystallography team is particularly involved in the operation of the ID23-2 microfocus, the fully automated MASSIF-1 (ID30A-1) and the tunable ID30B MX beamlines as well as the BM29 bioSAXS beamline.
-EMBL Grenoble is also heavily involved in the upgrade of ID23-2 to provide a 1 μm² beamsize of high intensity for challenging structural biology projects.
+provides direct support on all seven (6 MX and 1 bioSAXS) of the EMBL-ESRF Joint Structural Biology Group listed below.
+The synchrotron crystallography team is particularly involved in the operation and development of the ID23-2 microfocus, the fully automated MASSIF-1 (ID30A-1) and the tunable ID30B MX beamlines as well as the BM29 bioSAXS beamline.
+EMBL Grenoble is currently heavily involved in the upgrade of ID23-2 to provide a 1 μm2 beamsize of high intensity for challenging structural biology projects.

 - ID23 (1 tunable and 1 microfocus)